Best Maui Beaches in Hawaii: 2026 Guide to Parking, Snorkeling, & Safety

 Ho‘okipa Beach Park

-Ho’okipa Beach Park is a world-renowned destination for windsurfing and surfing, attracting top athletes from around the globe.
+Ho‘okipa Beach Park is a world-renowned destination for windsurfing and surfing, attracting top athletes from around the globe.
 It might not be the best place for a casual swim.
-However, it is a great spot to see the ocean’s power and surfers riding the waves.
+However, it is a great spot to see the ocean's power and to watch surfers ride the waves.

 Location: Just past Paia on Hana Highway